Complete Guide to Sonesta Travel Pass (reduced elite bonuses coming)

-Sonesta is a hotel program that’s tended to fly under the radar for most points and miles folks (including me).
-It’s been around since the 1930’s, but remained fairly small for several decades.
-That’s changed in the last ten years or so and it’s now become one of the fastest-growing hospitality companies in the US.
+Sonesta is a hotel program that tends to fly under the radar for most points and miles folks (including me).
+It’s been around since the 1930s, but it remained fairly small for several decades.
+That’s changed in the last ten years or so, and it’s now become one of the fastest-growing hospitality companies in the US.
 In 2020, Sonesta had a total of 80 properties.
 Today, it’s grown to over 1100, in part due to its acquisition of Red Lion Hotels.

 Sonesta Travel Pass Overview